 This translates into cutting-edge, thought-provoking works where technology is central.
-His latest piece, Overflow, the spring premiere of which at Sadler's Wells was stymied by the Covid-19 lockdown, features a kinetic light sculpture by Children of the Light,
+His latest piece, Overflow, features a kinetic light sculpture by Children of Light.
+Originally scheduled to premiere at Sadler's Wells last spring, its opening was stymied by the Covid-19 lockdown.

-Now, as Sadler's Wells opens its doors to live performance, we'll finally get the chance to see Whitley's Overflow.
+Now, as Sadler's Wells re-opens its doors to live performance, we'll finally get the chance to see Whitely's Overflow.

 Pre-publicity tells us Overflow considers how our desires, fantasies and vulnerabilities are powerfully influenced by social platforms and explores what lurks beneath our compulsions to check, share and like.